tfiedlerdejanze/expublish/README.md

 | `--remote=string`        | `"origin"`          | Remote name for git push.                         |
 | `--commit-prefix=string` | `"Version release"` | Prefix for commit message.                        |
 | `--tag-prefix=string`    | `"v"`               | Prefix for release tag.                           |

-Apart from the mix task, Expublish exposes a [public interface](./Expublish.html) which can be used to create new releases from other elixir applications or scripts.